-Glencar Waterfall is 50ft high and is situated at Glencar Lough and served as an inspiration to the William Butler Yeats and features in his poem ‘The Stolen Child’
+Glencar Waterfall is famous for being an inspiration to Ireland’s greatest poet William Butler Yeats and features in his poem ‘The Stolen Child’.

 ‘Where the wandering water gushes

 From the hills above Glen-Car,

 That scarce could bathe a star,’

 The waterfall reaches 50ft high and is situated at Glencar Lough.
 It creates a truly magical atmosphere.
 A short, picturesque wooded walk offers varied viewing platforms to enjoy the waterfall.
 There are more waterfalls visible from the road to Glencar, although none are quite as romantic as this one.

 Entry to the site is free and there is a car park, picnic area, public toilets, children’s playground and a Tourist Information point.
 This site is wheelchair friendly.